Shabbir1246/de-review/README.md

 NC Department Store - We tried to setup a DB but made a right hash of it

 - WE DO THIS : Your job is to create a new DB, well structured for analytical purpose (pure SQL defining table schemas and relationships)
-- PART2: The pull data from the OG DB and restructure/manipulate (Python/PG8000 with testing)
+- PART1: The pull data from the OG DB and restructure/manipulate (Python/PG8000 with testing)
-- PART3: Complex queries for analysts (Mixture of complex SQL and Python PG8000 ?) - could maybe have two parts to each query, 1. do the query and 2.
+- PART2: Complex queries for analysts (Mixture of complex SQL and Python PG8000 ?) - could maybe have two parts to each query, 1. do the query and 2.
 Do some more stuff (kata style with testing)

+# Section 1: Manipulation and Insertion

+# Section 2: Database Queries

 PROS: